pearcebasmanm/arborly/src/lib.typ

 ///
 /// -> content
 let tree(
   /// A root style dictionary that is inherited by all nodes.
-Any more specific configuration within the tree takes precendence.
+Any more specific configuration within the tree takes precedence.
   ///
   /// -> dictionary
   style: (:),
-  /// Determines whether to use an algorithm which packs branches tighly, or gives each node a column of vertical space, such that nodes from another branch will never be under it.
+  /// Determines whether to use an algorithm which packs branches tightly, or gives each node a column of vertical space, such that nodes from another branch will never be under it./
   ///
   /// -> bool
   dense: true,
   /// If the height of a node's content differs from regular text by less than this amount, it will be vertically spaced as though it had the same height.
   ///
-  /// This is not useful if most nodes are significatly larger than simple text (eg. being surrounded by `rect`).
+  /// This is not useful if most nodes are significantly larger than simple text (eg. being surrounded by `rect`).
   ///
   /// -> length
   vertical-snapping-threshold: 2pt,